microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

     ProtectInClient
         A **Boolean** value that indicates that the WOPI client should take measures to prevent copying and printing of the file.
 This is intended to help enforce :abbr:`IRM (Information Rights Management)`.

+    HostEmbeddedEditUrl
+        A URI to a web page that provides access to an editing experience for the file that can be embedded in another HTML page.
+For example, a page that provides an HTML snippet that can be inserted into the HTML of a blog.

 Deprecated properties